How Auditors Verify SOC 2 Evidence

 What are SOC 2 requirements?
 Covers Trust Services Criteria, required controls, policies, and what auditors evaluate during an engagement.

-• Top 5 Vendor Management Gaps That Cause SOC 2 Audit Failures
+• 5 Vendor Management Gaps in SOC 2 Audits

 Five vendor management gaps that commonly cause SOC 2 audit failures.
 Covers missing risk assessments, weak SLAs, and how to fix each gap before your audit.